 One of the hallmarks of a good portrait is the quality of the background blur, which enhances your subject’s isolation from the rest of the photo’s elements.
 To achieve this, you need portrait photography lenses with wide maximum apertures (at least f/2.8 or so) and defocusing controls that allow you to control the rendering of out-of-focus areas.
 This will give your portraits a shallower depth of field, as well as attractive, creamy bokeh.

-This post summarizes the factors that should be considered when choosing the suitable lens for your portrait photography.
+This post summarizes the factors that should be considered when choosing a suitable lens for your portrait photography.
 Also, this post is part of a series of three posts about portrait photography lenses.
 The second one is about Best Lens for Portrait Photography-Third party lenses.
 The third post is about Best Canon Lens for Portrait Photography.

 Thanks for reading, I hope you enjoyed the article if you have any questions just post below & I will be happy to answer you.